rremer/minecraft-luddite/README.md

 * you won't need to tech up to the best armor to feel safe
 * you will be afraid of the night
 * you are incentivised to farm (and not just find the most easily automatable food and eat that forever)
-* multiplayer adventuring is not punishing (waiting for someone to pickup their grave)
+* multiplayer adventuring is not punishing (waiting for someone to pickup their grave), in fact death in general is less punishing

 Issues and pull requests are welcome, and I encourage you to fork and enjoy!